ceeghee/nodejs-typeorm-rest-server/README.md

-#NodeJs TypeORM CRUD API
+# NodeJs TypeORM CRUD API

 ***Create and deploy  your nodejs rest Api in Seconds***

 ---

  ## Description
  Simple yet powerful REST Api for Nodejs.
 The Project is simple, easy to setup and should give you a general knowledge about the TypeORM.
-It helps you to get a rest API with

  ---